An Explicit Example Of Optimal Portfolio-Consumption Choices With Habit Formation And Partial Observations: Introduction

+Optimal investment problems under incomplete information have been studied by many authors recently, see among \cite{Lakner}, \cite{BS}, \cite{Brennan}, \cite{XiaY}, \cite{MR2648470} and \cite{MR2606929}.
+In this paper, we aim to combine the information constraint together with the addictive habit formation constraint and derive the unanticipated explicit forms of optimal strategies.
+The mathematical verification arguments can also be applied to other stochastic control problems in general.

-The structure of the present paper is outlined as: Section $\ref{sec1}$ introduces the market model and the concept of habit formation process.The utility maximization problem with addictive habit formation and partial observations is defined in Section $\ref{sec2}$.
-By applying the Kalman Bucy filtering theorem and Dynamic Programming arguments, we formally derive the Hamilton-Jacobi-Bellman(HJB) equation for the power utility preference and we provide the decoupled form solution of this nonlinear PDE, which reduces the algorithm to solving some auxiliary ODEs with constant coefficients.
-Based on these classical solutions, the explicit feedback form of the optimal investment and consumption policies will be obtained.
-Section $\ref{sec3}$ contains rigorous proofs of the corresponding verification arguments.
-At last, four cases of fully explicit solutions of some auxiliary ODEs are presented in the Appendix $\ref{appAsection}$.\\
+The structure of the present paper is outlined as: Section $\ref{sec1}$ introduces the market model and the habit formation process.
+The utility maximization problem with addictive habit formation and partial observations is defined in Section $\ref{sec2}$.
+By applying the Kalman Bucy filtering theorem and Dynamic Programming arguments, we formally derive the HJB equation for the power utilities.
+We provide the decoupled form solution for this nonlinear PDE which reduces the algorithm to solving some auxiliary ODEs with constant coefficients.
+Section $\ref{sec3}$ contains rigorous proofs of the verification theorem.
+At last, four cases of fully explicit solutions of some auxiliary ODEs are presented in the Appendix $\ref{ApA}$.